 A standout catcher for the Yellow Jackets from 2002-04, Nickeas played in 151 games in his collegiate career and hit .291 with 17 home runs and 95 RBIs.
 He was a freshman on the Jackets' 2002 College World Series squad and helped Tech to an ACC Championship in 2003.
 He also led the team in hitting his sophomore season.

 Nickeas was drafted in the fifth round of the Major League Baseball draft by the Texas Rangers in 2004, then traded to the New York Mets in 2006 for Victor Diaz.
 He made his Major League Baseball debut on September 2, 2010 for the Mets.
-Nickeas recorded his first Major League hit off of Yovani Gallardo, his first homer off of J.A.
+Nickeas recorded his first major league hit off of Yovani Gallardo, his first homer off of J.A.
 Happ and hit a grand slam off of Dale Thayer of the Padres during his MLB career.

 Nickeas played three seasons with the Mets and in 2012 was one of two catchers to handle R.A.
 Dickey in his breakout Cy Young winning season.
 In 2013 Nickeas was traded to the Toronto Blue Jays with fellow catcher Josh Thole and pitcher R.A.
 Dickey in exchange for John Buck, Travis d'Arnaud, Wuilmer Becerra and Noah Syndergaard.
 Nickeas retired from professional baseball following the 2014 season.